pabtomas/dotfiles/navy/README.md

 - With time this stack is growing and it takes more time to make things around Compose to compensate Compose's lacks,
 - I switch to another solution (Ansible, Kubernetes, Swarm, ...) because the project is now unmaintainable.

-Here a non exhaustif list of problems that made my Compose projects messy:
+Here a non exhaustive list of problems that made my Compose projects messy:
 1. Extra usage of templating tools.
 The Compose envfile is quickly limited:
   - Interpolation forbidden for services,
   - Less useful than most of templating tools